 But what do you do if you can’t get Andouille and you need it badly?
 I know this is a troubling question, which has to be answered, or your cooking experience will be incomplete.
 So, you will be eager to find out about the alternatives to this particular sausage.

-Don't worry.
+Don’t worry.
 I have already listed some of them here.
-Take a look at them now.
+Take a look at them below.

 Well, it is pretty obvious that the first candidate is the Mexican chorizo sausage.
 Both of these delicacies have strong flavors, which makes them interchangeable.
 You can liberally add Mexican chorizo to a recipe that requires Andouille.
 However, there is a minor caveat to this.
 The texture of Mexican chorizo is not the same as Andouille sausages.
 It is finer and that might not suit your preference.